-- 1. Faculty members may teach either on-campus, off-campus, via distance, or combination of these. - Work done for extra compensation must occur IN ADDITION to regular responsibilities and must comply with state regulations as identified under the Outside Employment Policy. - 3.
-A faculty member may not receive extra compensation to exceed the line-item maximum in the ASU-Newport appropriation act.
+- 1. Faculty members may teach either on-campus, off-campus, via distance, or combination of these. - Work assigned for extra compensation must occur IN ADDITION to regular responsibilities and must comply with state regulations as identified under the Outside Employment Policy. - 3.
+A faculty member may not receive extra compensation to exceed the line-item maximum in the ASU-Newport Appropriation Act.

-Overload pay is set at a per-credit-hour rate.
+Overload pay is set at a per-credit-hour rate except in the case of clinical instruction as deemed appropriate by the VCAA and Human Resources Department.
 Full-time faculty in good standing will be given the opportunity to teach overloads before adjunct instructors are offered part-time teaching positions for similar courses.
 All faculty members are expected to assume student academic advisement responsibilities in addition to their regular teaching loads, except when otherwise directed by the Dean and approved by the VCAA.